arcus/education_modules/command_line_101/command_line_101.md

 ## Mounting external file shares and basic navigation

 - When you mount something you are placing access to a file directory system within your root file system structure, giving yourself a fixed location by which to access files.
-This is not unlike the C: or D: drives visible in Windows.
+This is not unlike the C: or D: drives visible in Windows or the Mac HD icon on a Mac.
 - `cd/mnt/file_path` opens up access to this external directory within the shell scripting window.
 As long as permissions have been appropriately granted, you can now collaborate with colleagues in the mounted file directory.

 ## Additional Resources